Bigizic/alx-backend-javascript/0x05-Node_JS_basic/README.md

 ## NodeJS Basics

-### At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+### At the end of this project, you are expected to be able to explain to anyone, without the help of Google, HOW TO:

 * run javascript using NodeJS
 * use NodeJS modules